Name

 max_keepalive value

 For MQTT v5 clients, it is possible to have the server send a "server keepalive" value that will override the keepalive value set by the client.
 This is intended to be used as a mechanism to say that the server will disconnect the client earlier than it anticipated, and that the client should use the new keepalive value.
 The max_keepalive option allows you to specify that clients may only connect with keepalive less than or equal to this value, otherwise they will be sent a server keepalive telling them to use max_keepalive.
 This only applies to MQTT v5 clients.
-The maximum value allowable, and default value, is 65535.
+The maximum value is 65535.
+Set to 0 to allow infinite keepalive.
+Defaults to 0.

 Set to 0 to allow clients to set keepalive = 0, which means no keepalive checks are made and the client will never be disconnected by the broker if no messages are received.
 You should be very sure this is the behaviour that you want.